aleshaleksey/fansys23/04-combat.md

 There are a number of exceptions however.

-Firstly, supernatural attacks, where damage can be governed by [INT], [WIS] or [SUP], independently of governing attribute.
+The first is supernatural attacks, where damage can be governed by [INT], [WIS] or [SUP], independently of governing attribute.

-Secondly for melee weapon attacks with those weapons that can be governed by either STR or DEX, as per the character's choice.
+The second is melee weapon attacks with weapons that can be governed by either STR or DEX, as per the character's choice.
 For this kind of weapon attacks, if the character chooses to govern the weapon attack with STR, they add the [STR] to the damage.
 However, if the character chooses to govern the attack with DEX, there is no stat bonus added to the damage unless the character has the ["weapon finesse"](06-abilities.md#weapon-finesse) boon.

-Thirdly, for melee weapons with the "heavy" property, as well as longbows and greatbows, a character with a [STR] of +2 or higher adds an additional [STR]/2 to the damage dealt (*rounded down* to the nearest whole number) when wielding them with at least two hands.
+The third is for melee weapons with the "heavy" property, as well as longbows and greatbows: a character with a [STR] of +2 or higher adds an additional [STR]/2 to the damage dealt (*rounded down* to the nearest whole number) when wielding them with at least two hands.

 ___
 ## Damage and death

-Attacks and various harmful effects cause injury and death to combatants and destruction of structures and equipment (amongst other things).
+Attacks and various harmful effects cause injury and death to combatants, or destruction of structures and equipment (amongst other things).
 A semi-abstract measurement, damage, is used to quantify this.

 ___
 ### Death, dying and the relationship between HP, MP and SP

 A target is considered ["dying"](10-conditions-types.md#conditions-in-detail) when it reaches 0 HP.
 It is destroyed or killed when it reaches minus its HP total, or CON score[1] if it is higher.
 An entity that is dying is "unconscious" and can take no actions.
 At the start of each turn when an entity is "dying" it attempts a CON (CHA) save (threshold=20).
 On failure it loses 1 HP, on success it stabilises and becomes ["unconscious"](10-conditions-types.md#conditions-in-detail).

-Entities that are immune to "dying" fall unconscious instead until, but are still destroyed when they reach the negative of their total HP.
+Entities that are immune to "dying" fall unconscious instead until their HP reaches 0.
+These entities are still destroyed when they reach the negative of their total HP.
 Some entities, like undead, are instantly destroyed upon reaching 0 HP.
 Likewise, a group may decide that monsters and NPCs simply die at 0 HP for the sake of simplicity.
 This kind of house rule should be made explicitly clear at the start of a game.

 Of course most offensive abilities must first "eat" through the SP or MP of a target before working away at the HP.
 "Natural" attacks will first subtract from SP and only when that reaches 0, or if an attack deals massive damage, will HP damage be sustained.
 Likewise "supernatural" attacks will first subtract from MP.